7PAM2015-0509-2023-Team4/Kaggle-Challenge/README.md

 <li> Group_Travel indicates whether each passenger travelled as a group or not and Travel_Members indicates the number of members each person travelled with. </li>
 <li> Then we split the Cain feature into Deck/Cabin_No and Side.
 Finally, we extracted Name_length from the Name feature. </li>
 </ul>

+Feature transformations and scaling
+•	The log transform was applied to remove the skewness of the below numerical features: ’RoomService’, ’FoodCourt’, ’ShoppingMall’, ’Spa’, ’VRDeck’